-We consider the problem of composing web services, by referring to an example consisting of two services for purchasing and for shipping goods.
-Both services have an interaction protocol with the same structure: the customer sends a request to the service, the service replies with an offer or by saying that the service is not available, and finally, if the customer receives the offer, it may accept or refuse it.
+In Section 3, we show how a Web service can be specified by modeling its interaction protocol in a social approach.
+We consider, as an example, a service for purchasing a good, whose interaction protocol has the following structure: the customer sends a request to the service, the service replies with an offer or by saying that the service is not available, and finally, if the customer receives the offer, he/she may accept or refuse it.

-In Section 3 we show how to specify such interaction protocols, by adopting a social approach.
 Communicative actions, such as offer or accept, are modeled in terms of their effects on the social state (action laws).
-A protocol will be specified by putting constraints on the executability of actions (precondition laws), and by introducing temporal constraints specifying fulfillment of commitments.
-Several verification problems concerning properties of the web services can be modelled as satisfiability and validity problems in the logic.
-We make use of an automata based approach to solve these problems and, in particular, we work on the Büchi automaton which can be extracted from the logical specification of the protocol.
+The protocol is specified by putting constraints on the executability of actions (precondition laws) and by temporal constraints specifying the fulfillment of commitments.

+In Section 4, we show that several kinds of verification (both runtime and static verification) can be done on the services and the related verification problems can be modeled as satisfiability and validity problems in the logic.
+We make use of an automata-based approach to solve these problems and, in particular, we work on the Büchi automaton which can be extracted from the logical specification of the protocol.

-In Section 4 we define the service composition problem as a planning problem, whose solution requires to build a conditional plan, allowing the interaction with the component services.
+In Section 5, we then consider the problem of composing Web services, by referring to an example consisting of two services for purchasing and for shipping goods.
+We define the service composition problem as a planning problem, whose solution requires building a conditional plan and allowing it to interact with the two services.
 The plan can be obtained from the Büchi automaton derived from the logical specification of the protocol.
-We will also briefly address other related problems such as building a new service that is able to manage the interactions between the customer and the two services, or proving the correctness of a given service implementation with respect to the specification of the interaction protocols.
+We address the problem of proving the correctness of a given service implementation with respect to the specification of the component services.